 Our adoption fees are typically: $100/rabbit or $150/pair of rabbits (Includes spay/neuter, RHDV2 vaccine, microchip, fecal test and any medications & retests needed) The adoption fee for each pet is listed on their biography pages.
 Your pet's adoption fee can be paid by cash or card.
 This adoption fee does not include a cage or accessories unless mentioned specifically on that pet's biography page.
 We sometimes have cages for sale if you can't find a preferred one locally or don't want to buy online.

-Please bring a pet carrier (lined with a towel or hay for traction) or cardboard box with holes to bring your new pet home.
+Please bring a pet carrier (lined with a towel or hay for traction) to bring your new pet home.

 All rabbits are spayed or neutered prior to it going to its new home.
 Our adoptable rabbits are spayed or neutered with us so that we can observe their recovery and can bring the pet to a vet quickly if necessary.

-It's important to have the majority if not all of the rabbit's home (cage or exercise pen and litterbox especially) lined up for your rabbit to explore once you get home.
-Stopping by the store for a quick accessory is OK, but you don't want to be caught without proper housing if the pet store on the way home doesn't have the right size cage or playpen available for sale.
+We require that you have the majority of the rabbit's home (cage or exercise pen and litterbox especially) lined up for your rabbit to explore once you get home.
+Stopping by the store for a quick accessory is OK, but we ask for housing prior to adoption to make sure that you have the appropriate set up for them ahead of time.